pkamath2/stanford_nlp_ml4awkshp/README.md

 * Open command prompt (Windows)/Terminal (Mac OS) and run `mvn clean package`
 * Execute the class `org.pk.opennlp.StandfordNlpApplication` (Either command prompt or IDE)

+Please note: CORS is disabled (!!!) so as to enable access from the JS project.
+I didnt use a proxy.